calmm-js/partial.lenses/IMPLEMENTATION.md

 )
 ```

-Notice that we only use the `map` function from the `F` functor argument.
+Notice that we only use the `map` function from the functor argument `F`.
 In
 other words, lenses do not require an applicative functor.
 Lenses only require
 a functor.
 Otherwise lens functions are just like traversal functions.